peace-project/dashboard/README.md

 - libs: Copies all JavaScript dependencies to the `dist`  folder
 - scripts: Concats all `./src/*.js` files into a compressed/uncompresed javascript file stored in `./dist/js/peace.js`
 - styles: Compiles all sass files in `./sass/*.css` and merges them into `./dist/css/peace.css`
 - templates: Precompiles handlebars' template files  `./templates/*.hbs` and stores them `./dist/js/peacetpl.js`
+- copy:data: Copies the `./data` folder in the `./dist` folder
+- lint: Lints the `peace.js`